DamianGillessen1989/que-padrisimo/README.md

     Goals for Returning Visitors:

     - Easily locate social media links.
-    - Understand the presented information and engage with the language learning content without difficulty.
+    - Understand the presented information.
+    - Engage with the language learning content without difficulty.

 ### Planning Phase

 To ensure a systematic approach to project management, I structured the development process into three distinct phases: